Punktum-dk/rp-service-specification/README.md

 The restore domain feature can be used to restore domain names, which have been suspended, during the redemption period of 30 days.
 The suspension can be one of:

 - When a domain name is suspended due to manual cancellation.
 See [Cancel domain name](#cancel-domain-name)
-- When a domain name has exceeded its expiry date and it is set to auto-expire.
+- When a domain name has exceeded its expiry date and it is set to automatic expiration.
 See [Set auto-expire/renewal for domain name](#set-auto-expirerenewal-for-domain-name)

 The operation will change the registrar account: